FrankDaze/rc-broadcaster/README.md

 ## Getting Started

 - `rc-apps package`: this command will generate a packaged app file (zip) which can be installed **if** it compiles with TypeScript
-- `rc-apps deploy`: this will do what `package` does but will then ask you for your server url, username, and password to deploy it for you
+- `rc-apps deploy`: that does the same as `package` but then asks you for your server url, username, and password to deploy it for you

 ## Documentation
 Here are some links to examples and documentation: